Effective strategies for managing team workload

 Principles of effective delegation

-• Matching principle: Align task complexity with the employee’s skill level.
-Too easy and it’s demotivating; too hard and it’s paralyzing.
+• Matching principle: Align task complexity with the employee's skill level.
+Tasks that are too simple are demotivating; tasks that are too complex without support produce paralysis rather than growth.

-• Growth principle: Every task should challenge the employee just 10–15% beyond their current level.
+• Growth principle: Each delegated task should challenge the employee approximately 10–15% beyond their current demonstrated level — enough to develop capability without exceeding it.

 • A (Accountable): Who owns the outcome

-• C (Consulted): Who needs to be consulted
+• I (Informed): Who needs to be kept updated on progress

-This prevents duplicated efforts and confusion about who’s doing what — a common issue explored further in our article on Managing Overlapping Roles in Teams.
+This prevents duplicated efforts and confusion about responsibility — a structural problem addressed in detail in the article on Managing Overlapping Roles in Teams.

 Strategy 3